morningtundra/vrfmblog/pages/Selling.md

 - Book Funnel
 - Shopify

+### KARTRA

+I used Kartra for nearly two years before cancelling my subscription.
+While the platform is full-featured, it's aimed at *marketeers* selling knowledge products such as coaching and training courses.
+If your book is supported by these services, Kartra may be a good choice as it offers tight integrations like,
+- Membership Portals
+- Affiliate Management
+- Appointment scheduling

+For a simple landing page, it's overkill.

 # Payment Processing
 If you plan to sell direct you need at least one of these platforms to process your payments.
 Both charge merchant transaction fees.